orangejuice/blog/data/activity/book-我愿你是你所是-2023/record.en.md

 ---
-title: I Wish You to Be What You Are
+title: I Wish You Are What You Are
-slug: i-wish-you-to-be-what-you-are
 category: book
 status: todo
 rating: 0